 LiveTraffic makes good use of X-Plane's data ref feature.
-Historically, this was just meant to ease my development life as I could use the DataRefEditor plugin (or in XP11 also the DataRefTool) to change the configuration and read aircrafts' status.
+Historically, this was just meant to ease my development life as I could use the DataRefEditor plugin (or in XP11 also the DataRefTool) to change the configuration and read aircraft' status.
 Thus, it became the backbone of the configuration object in LiveTraffic and remains available to the outside world.

 There is issue 86, planned for v1.20, to provide an actual access API, which would encapsulate all these dataRefs in a nice C++ interface and just return a